 Select “More” under Pressure to ensure a clean cut.

-Place your Cricut Iron-on vinyl or other HTV shiny side down on your StandardGrip mat.
-Using a brayer, roll the vinyl on the mat to get it good and snug (optional).
+Place your Cricut Iron-on vinyl or other HTV shiny side down on your StandardGrip or StrongGrip mat.

 Using your weeding tool, remove the excess vinyl around the shamrock and the words.
 I’ve always found when the middle of the letter is small, pulling it up a bit and using the tweezers to pick it up works best for me.

-If you weren’t able to cut a box around the design to remove the excess, cut the excess away as cleanly as possible with scissors and save the leftover vinyl for another project.
+If you weren’t able to cut a box around the design, cut the excess away as cleanly as possible with scissors and save the leftover vinyl for another project.

 Remove the design from the mat.
-Either pull the carrier sheet up at close to a 90-degree angle or turn the mat and pull the mat from the design.
+Pull the carrier sheet up at a 90 degree angle, or turn the mat over and pull the cutting mat from the design.

-When either is complete, turn the towel and press again for 15 seconds.
+When the initial press is complete, turn the towel and press again from the back side for 15 seconds.

 Frequently Asked Questions

-What’s the difference between Cricut Iron-on and heat transfer vinyl?
+What’s the difference between Cricut Iron-on and heat transfer vinyl (HTV)?

 There is no difference between Cricut Iron-On and heat transfer vinyl.
 This is what Cricut calls their heat transfer vinyl.
-When you want to try different brands, just search for/look for “heat transfer vinyl”.
+When you want to try different brands, just search for/look for “heat transfer vinyl” or “HTV”.
 For example, you might want to try “Siser heat transfer vinyl” (pronounced “Caesar”.)

 Should I wash my flour sack towel/tea towel/hand towel first?